Close Menu

 Using grass clippings freshly cut from disease-free lawns reduces chances of spreading pests and pathogens.
 Avoid clippings from treated lawns that contain herbicides, insecticides, or fungicides, as these chemicals can harm plants and soil organisms.
 Store clippings briefly in a dry, ventilated space before applying to prevent mold growth.
 If you notice signs of fungal infection or insect infestation, discard affected clippings to keep pests from spreading.

-Read Also- How to Grow a Victory Garden: Easy Steps for Fresh Produce
+Read Also- How to Make a Sundial for Your Garden: Easy DIY Guide

 Preventing Thatch Build-Up